open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 21.
 A typical requestFloor event

-The _requestFloor_ event is used by agents that do not current have the conversational floor to request it.
+The _requestFloor_ event is used by agents that do not currently have the conversational floor to request it.
 Figure 21 shows a typical _requestFloor_ envelope.

 This event is not needed in conversations between a single user and an agent or in situations where agents are responsive only to utterance events directed to them specifically.
-This event has been added to support mutli-agent mixed-initiative conversations where a convener agent it present to co-ordinate the floor.
-[7].
+This event has been added to support mutli-agent mixed-initiative conversations where a convener agent it present to co-ordinate the floor  [7].

 This event is somewhat experimental and is currently informative not normative and may be subject to change.
-Complaint agents do not need to support this event yet and a servicing agent should not receive this message from another agent.
-(See section 2.1)
+Compliant agents do not need to support this event yet and servicing agents may send this event but they are not expected to receive it and can safely ignore it if they do (See section 2.1).

 The event has two parameters.
 The _dialogEvent_ parameter is optional and can be used to explains to the recipient (normally the convener) the reason why the agent is requesting the floor.
-This is a dialogEvent as per [2]
+This is a dialogEvent as per [2].

 The optional _reason_ is a placeholder for a categorical label for the reason for the floor request.
 The categories of this label are not yet defined in this standard.
 The _reason_ can contain any text or be omitted in draft implementations of this message.

-### 1.18 grantFloor Event
+### 1.18 grantFloor Event [INFORMATIVE]

     {
       ovon ": {